Karin Waehner: Career

 On graduating, she was engaged for a year with her mother at the Theater in Giessen.
 For financial reasons, they then joined her brother in Buenos Aires, Argentina, where she spent two years dancing and teaching at Otto Weberg's dance school.

 Waehner then returned to Europe and settled in Paris where she worked together with dancers including Jerome Andrews, Jacqueline Robinson and Dominique Dupuy.
 After acquiring French nationality, in 1959 she founded her own group, Les ballets contemporains Karin Waehner, while also training teachers of gymnastics at the École supérieure d'éducation physique.
 From 1960, she taught at the Schola Cantorum, which on her initiative was expanded to include a department of modern dance.
 She later became the school's director.
 From 1978, she taught a modern dance course at the Ècole de musique et danse at Bagnolet and in 1982, moved to La Rochelle where she ran the first contemporary dance course in any French conservatory.
 In addition, together with Jacques Garros and Jean Masse, each summer for the remainder of her life, Waehner ran summer courses in modern dance at the Centre Lafaurie Montadon in Castillon-de-Castets, Gironde.

 Karin Waehner died in Paris on 10 February 1999.
-She is remembered as an outstanding teacher of modern dance who trained a considerable number of notable students from France and beyond.
+She was a modern dance teacher whose students included several dancers who later achieved national and international recognition.